Analysis: Despite declining stats, Seahawks coaches say there is nothing wrong with the offense

 But now, with 15 games in the books and one left against a 49ers defense that remains one of the NFL’s stingiest despite a slew of injuries, Seattle’s offense looks much like it did in previous years.

-Seattle’s passing-yard average of 252.1 isn’t much different than last year’s 243.0 with Seattle’s yards per pass attempt of 7.2 actually a little bit lower than last year’s 7.6.
+Seattle’s passing-yard average of 252.1 isn’t much different than the 243.0 of last season with Seattle’s yards per pass attempt of 7.2 actually a little bit lower than the 7.6 of last season.

 And after Wilson threw for 28 touchdowns in the first eight games of the season — on pace to break Peyton Manning’s 2013 record of 55 — he has 10 since.
 The 38 is a team record, but Wilson actually needs 189 yards to break his career high in passing yards (4,219 in 2016) and his touchdown percentage, while a solid 7.3, isn’t likely to be a career high — that was 8.2 in 2018.